brendanjohnw/it-project-2022-T74/README.md

 # Commit Rules
 - Never push directly to main
 - Always make changes to your own branch and then create a pull request
+- Before merging onto main, please test the code on your own computer.
+If everything looks good, merge to main.
+Notify the coding channel on Slack when you have done so.
 - Do not work on the same part of the code simultaneously on different branches, this will lead to conflicts
 - use `git rebase main` instead of `git pull` as the latter will mess up the commit history.